ErenratZeng/Android-Development-COMP6442/items/report.md

 (If you choose to make this an external document, link to it here)]*

 This shall include an agreed procedure for situations including (but not limited to):
-- e.g., if a member fails to meet the initial plan and/or deadlines
+- if a member fails to meet the initial plan and/or deadlines，We will first check whether the assigned task is too complicated or too many assignments, which leads to failure to complete, or other assignments take up too much time.
+If it is the above situation, we will catch up with the progress, if not, then the failure to complete the task on time will be reflected in the final score
-- e.g., if your group has issues, how will your group reach consensus or solve the problem?
+- If someone is sick, we will let her have a good rest first, and at the same time assign her tasks to someone who is not very busy at the present stage.
+When the illness recovers, the rest person will help others to take part of the work to compensate
-- e.g., if a member gets sick, what is the solution?
-Alternatively, what is your plan to mitigate the impact of unforeseen incidents for this 6-to-8-week project?
+- if we have different opinions on a problem, the way we resolve conflicts is by secret ballot.
+When we have different views on an issue, we use secret ballot to resolve the issue.
+All opinions are listed, each person has one vote in a secret ballot, the only restriction is that they can not vote for their own choice, and after the vote is completed, according to the majority of the votes.